MyAlyce/fitbit-api/readme.md

 * chart based api data

 TODO:
-* explain how to add fetch for nodejs
 * additional header handling (localization etc.)
 * a way to handle rate limiting
   - rate limiting headers only exist in node (possibly make rate limiting utils, look up how rate limiting translates to the end user)
 * tests
 * set up subscription endpoint on alyce
 * research some form of swagger api change detection
-* document:
-  - examples of how to use on node js & browser
-  - examples of how use the token refresh feature
 * turn everything from fitbit into package. (eg. auth on nodejs & browser side)
   - separate out parts that don't have node dependencies &import the non-node dependent parts with node parts.
 * add a simple way to add-in/expose fitbit api endpoints.